redoral/reddit-market-bot/README.md

 ## Future Plans

+- Google Assistant integration.
+I want my Google Home to say something when a match has been found for whatever item I am searching for.
-If It turns out that I use this bot a lot, I might turn this into an API with ExpressJS and create a React Native frontend for it, but for now, console logging will do for my needs.
+- If It turns out that I use this bot a lot, I might turn this into an API with ExpressJS and create a React Native frontend for it, but for now, console logging will do for my needs.